+Procedures:

-Procedures: Instructions for the PowerPoint slides have been put in italics.
+Instructions for the PowerPoint slides are in italics.
 Content background is in regular type.

 - 1. Open the PowerPoint presentation and display the title slide (1). - 2.
 Display slide 2.
 Review lesson objectives. - 3.
 Display slide 3. - 4.
 Introduce the lesson by asking students, "Why do you like to have money?"
 You will get answers like, "I can use it to buy what I need." - 5.
 Tell students that money takes many forms.
-Remind students that when the colonists came to North America, their money was not the U.S. dollar we use today.
+Remind students that when the colonists came to North America, their money was not the US dollar we use today.
 Tell them that the colonists probably used several different types of money.
-For example, they may have used British coins, coins from other trading partners like Spain, precious metals like gold or silver, commodity money like tobacco leaves, or they may have bartered one good for another one.
+For example, they may have used British coins, coins from other trading partners like Spain, precious metals like gold or silver, commodity money like tobacco leaves, or they may have bartered one good for another one. - 6.
+Next, ask students, "How do you get money?"
+Students will most likely say, "I work for it" or "My parents give me money."